 Here’s a great question to ask your law firm, do you know your state’s requirements when it comes to advertising?
 EMC Advertising knows that complying with state bar advertising rules and regulations is an ethical obligation.
 This includes not just television advertising but billboards, websites, and even social media posts.
 Here are five ethical potential issues that a law firm can come across if not dealt with properly.

-Knowing Your Disclaimers.
-Every state varies on its required disclaimers.
-Knowing your states disclaimer requirements is crucial.
+Every state varies in its required disclaimers.
+Knowing your state’s disclaimer requirements is crucial.
 Not meeting these requirements could lead your ad to further air time delays or having your campaign pulled off the air.
 Make sure your firm and advertising agency knows these requirements well.

-No Misleading Claims.
 Never state false information even if it may be partially true.
-Most states require a certification that states true “specialty” areas of law not to mention honesty in case winnings, if testimonials are real or portrayed by a paid actor.
+Most states require a certification that states true “specialty” areas of law not to mention honesty in case of winnings if testimonials are real or portrayed by a paid actor.
 Misleading your audience and or potential clients could lead your firm into troubled waters which are not beneficial to your law firm’s success.

 Being ethical is just part of the business in advertising but it is a crucial one.
-EMC Advertising puts effort into knowing and understanding each states requirements to insure that our clients do not run into any bumps.
-We want your law firm to be as successful as it can.
-By avoiding such ethical issues not only gives our clients peace of mind but will ensure that there will be successful campaigns.
-Give Executive Marketing Consultants a call today to discuss your upcoming campaigns in television, radio, billboards or any other advertising needs!
+EMC Advertising puts effort into knowing and understanding the requirements of each state to ensure that our clients do not run into any bumps.
+We want your law firm to be as successful as it can be.
+Avoiding such ethical issues not only gives our clients peace of mind but will ensure that there will be successful campaigns.
+Give Executive Marketing Consultants a call today to discuss your upcoming campaigns on television, radio, billboards, or any other advertising needs!